3D printer boom lures new wave of Japan entrepreneurs

 The number of firms applying for funds is also growing rapidly, from 15 in April to 2,302 in June.

 When it comes to 3D printers, the economy ministry sees potential.
-It is pushing for 4.5 billion yen to be included in the budget to subsidise development of high-end 3D printers.
+It is pushing for 4.5 billion yen ($44 million) to be included in the budget to subsidize development of high-end 3D printers.

 CRAFTMANSHIP